 Chemistry Honors is designed to provide the highly motivated, college-bound student with an understanding of inorganic chemistry.
 Topics include: properties of matter and change; atomic theory, electron structure and periodicity; chemical bonding and reactions; stoichiometry; states of matter; solutions; thermochemistry; rates and equilibrium; acids, bases and salts; and redox reactions.
 This course moves at a faster pace than Chemistry CP (432) and covers a greater depth of information, requiring students to have excellent work habits and independent study skills.
-A minimum grade of "B" or higher in 8th grade Algebra 1 or Algebra 1 Honors is a good predictor for success in this course.
+While a minimum grade of "B" or higher in 8th grade Algebra 1 or Algebra 1 Honors is a good predictor for success in this course, it is strongly recommended that students are taking Algebra 2 as a co-requisite.
 This challenging course covers most of the material needed for the Chemistry SAT II exam and will better prepare interested students for Advanced Placement Chemistry.